 We had already recognized the proximity of the great city by the thick black atmosphere that hung over the distant horizon and by the high towers softly outlined in the haze.
 All of a sudden, as we rounded a bend, the buildings of the southern metropolis came into sight.
 With each turn of the wheel, a new detail was revealed, belfry after belfry, house after house, ship after ship.
 Finally, when the tugboat left us, the whole city spread its vast crescent, two kilometers long, before us.
-Intersecting in all directions on the river were great commercial steamers, little tugboats that were harnessed to large ships and that made them lightly pirouette, ferries trafficking ceaselessly between the city and its suburb of Algiers, and the skiffs swimming like insects in the midst of all these powerful monsters.
-The bank of the river was an endless avenue of ships tied to the shore.
-Appearing in turn were the luggers, the schooners, the high steamboats resembling gigantic stabled mastodons, then the threemasters arranged along the bank in an interminable avenue.
-Behind this vast semi-circle of masts and yards were wooden jetties crowded with all sorts of merchandise, carriages and wagons bouncing along the of the tree consists of needles that are much smaller than those of the pine, and the branches often are so bare that they seem to have been devastated by fire.
+Intersecting in all directions on the river were great commercial steamers, little tugboats that were harnessed to large ships and that made them lightly pirouette, ferries trafficking 20 to 25 meters.
+Its base is supported in the ground by thick roots that project in all directions like buttresses.
+Conical excrescences resembling thorns several feet high rise through the pools of water around the cypress.
+They are actually aerators which serve to carry air to the underground roots of the cypress, which would otherwise be deprived of it by the layer of water.
+The foliage of the tree consists of needles that are much smaller than those of the pine, and the branches often are so bare that they seem to have been devastated by fire.
 Their only enbellishment is long tresses of flowing moss, locally called "Spanish beard."
 The extraordinary appearance of these trees adorned with immense grey beards lends a unique and strange character to the landscape.
 Parisians can get a vague impression of this by going to admire the cypresses acclimated in Rambouillet Park.